ilanschnell/bitarray/README.rst

 ``vl_decode(stream, /, endian=None)`` -> bitarray
    Decode binary stream (an integer iterator, or bytes object), and return the decoded bitarray.
-Raises ``StopIteration`` when no end marker-byte is found.
+This function consumes only one bitarray and leaves the remaining stream untouched.  ``StopIteration`` is raised when no terminating byte is found.
    Use ``vl_encode()`` for encoding.